 How Long Does TimberTech Decking Last?

 TimberTech’s PVC and composite decking lines are built to last for decades.
-That’s why TimberTech covers its PVC-based AZEK decking line with a lifetime limited product warranty and a 50-year fade and stain warranty.
-The TimberTech Pro composite decking line carries a 3-year limited product warranty and a 30-year fade and stain warranty.
+That’s why TimberTech covers its Advanced PVC decking line with a lifetime limited product warranty and a 50-year fade and stain warranty.
+The TimberTech Composite decking line carries a 3-year limited product warranty and a 30-year fade and stain warranty.

 Will Furniture Scratch My TimberTech Deck Boards?